 - 2. Pull the clutch lever to disengage the clutch. - 3.
-Shift into first gear. - 4.
-Open the throttle gradually and at the same time, release the clutch lever slowly. - 5.
-Once the ATV has attained adequate speed, release the throttle, and at the same time, quickly pull in the clutch lever. - Shift the transmission into second gear.
-(Make sure not to shift the transmission into neutral) - 7.
+Shift into first gear, and then release the brake. - 4.
+Open the throttle gradually and at the same time, release the clutch lever slowly.
+WARNING!
+Opening the throttle abruptly or releasing the clutch lever too quickly could make the ATV wheelie, which would increase the chance of an accident, including an overturn.[EWB00731] - Once the ATV has attained adequate speed, release the throttle, and at the same time, quickly pull in the clutch lever. - Shift the transmission into second gear.
+(Make sure not to shift the transmission into neutral.) - 7.
 Open the throttle part way and gradually release the clutch lever. - 8.
 Follow the same procedure when shifting to the next higher gear.